anselor/ankermake-m5-protocol/README.md

  - Send print jobs (gcode files) to the printer.

- - Stream camera image/video to your computer (AnkerMake M5 only).
+ - Stream camera image/video to your computer (AnkerMake M5 only) - Currently not working.

  - Easily monitor print status.

 ### Upcoming and Planned Features

  - Integration into other software.
 Home Assistant?
 Cura plugin?
+ - Fix for video streaming

 Let us know what you want to see; Pull requests always welcome! :smile: